ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 Using inventory plugins
 -----------------------

-To use an inventory plugin you need to provide an inventory source.
+To use an inventory plugin, you must provide an inventory source.
 Most of the time this is a file containing host information or a YAML configuration file with options for the plugin.
 You can use the ``-i`` flag to provide inventory sources or configure a default inventory path.

 .. code-block:: bash

-   ansible hostname -i inventory_source -m ping
+   ansible hostname -i inventory_source -m ansible.builtin.ping

 To start using an inventory plugin with a YAML configuration source, create a file with the accepted filename schema documented for the plugin in question, then add ``plugin: plugin_name``.
 Use the fully qualified name if the plugin is in a collection.